St. John, ND Demographics

 A map of St. John's Population by Race

-Of the 406 places in North Dakota, St. John is the 132nd most populous.
+St. John is ranked the 146th most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. John was ranked the 132nd most populous place in the 2020 Census.

 St. John's White Population